-But the drudgery of home and job kept us in one place outside those few precious weeks a year when we got to take the time to get out.
+But the drudgery of home and job kept us in one place outside those few precious weeks a year when we were ‘given’ the time to get out.

-It just wasn’t enough for us- we knew we needed to live a different life.
-So in 2015 we sold everything, bought our RV and hit the road.
+It just wasn’t enough for us – we knew we needed to live a different life.
+So in 2015 we sold everything, bought our RV and became a full time RV family.

 One of our biggest questions was this: “We love our kids A LOT but do we love them enough to live in 400 square feet 24/7?”

 I think the thought of traveling with kids is what puts a lot of families off of taking on the RV lifestyle.
 Homeschool, security, socialization- so many things to worry about with the kiddos.

 Most normal people considering this kind of life would rent an RV and try it out on some trips first right?
 Well thankfully we’re not most people and we don’t do things as ‘normal’ people do, much to the dismay of my mom!
 Sorry mom!

 We bought our RV without ever staying a night in one, EVER!
 We were THAT committed – this was the life we wanted and everything was going to be absolutely peachy…right…?

 Right!
 This RV lifestyle is fun and exciting, no two days are the same and we love watching our kids discover unique things every day.
-It’s not all peaches and cream, but on the whole, we love this life.
+It’s not all peaches and cream, all the time, but on the whole, we love this life.

 We want that for YOU too!